Training App vs DIY Programming: Which Builds Performance?

 Is self-programming effective?

-It can be, especially for experienced athletes.
-However, most individuals lack the knowledge to design balanced, progressive programs over the long term.
+Self-programming can work, especially for experienced athletes who understand periodization and load management.
+However, most individuals lack the knowledge to design balanced, progressive programs over the long term, which is where structured systems pull ahead.

 Why do people choose DIY programming?